Essential Elements of a Magazine Business Plan

 VERSION]

-Magazine business plans usually include a text description of
+Magazine and newsletter business plans usually include a text description of

-the magazine idea, some sample pages (possible a mock cover,
+the editorial idea, some sample pages (possible a mock cover,

 table of contents, and a few feature articles), and three years